Mother's Day Fun Facts

 As Mother's Day (or Mothering Sunday) approaches, here are some fun facts about the day.

-10 Delightful Mothers Day Gifts for Every Type of Mum
+Here are some 10 Cool & Unusual Mothers Day Gifts for Every Type of Mum

-- Here in the UK we celebrate Mother’s Day on the fourth Sunday in Lent, which is halfway through Lent.
+- In the UK we celebrate Mother’s Day on the fourth Sunday in Lent, which is halfway through Lent.
 This is why the date differs from year to year.

 - Mother's Day is celebrated on different days around the world.The largest number of countries uses the US date of the second Sunday in May while many choose March 8th which is International Women’s Day.